 Venom, not to be confused with Venom Inc. is about to release a new album on December 14th.
-The lineup consists of Cronos, Rage and Dante, essentially the same band that has played on the band’s previous two releases.
+The lineup consists of Cronos, Rage, and Dante, essentially the same band that has played on the band’s previous two releases.
 Here is a sample of the press information sent to us about the album:

-Venom, the unholy trinity of Cronos, Rage, and Dante, celebrate a massive 10 years together with new studio album, STORM THE GATES — a 13-track outing for blasphemers, fornicators, and the forever cursed — set for release via Spinefarm Records on December 14.
+Venom, the unholy trinity of Cronos, Rage, and Dante, celebrate a massive 10 years together with a new studio album, STORM THE GATES — a 13-track outing for blasphemers, fornicators, and the forever cursed — set for release via Spinefarm Records on December 14.
 The CD/digital versions of the record will be available from this date, with a deluxe double vinyl package following early in 2019.

 STORM THE GATES is a classic call-to-arms from a legendary band who can legitimately be classed as both original and genre-defining.

 Since 2009, this latest incarnation of the group has had a clear vision of who they are and where they want to go.
 They steadfastly refuse to compromise or waiver in their beliefs, building on the signature style and sound established by Cronos back in 1979.
 As both artist and producer, this iconic frontman — and Venom’s beating black heart — effectively opened the gates (of hell) for a whole new brand of metal, genuinely changing the game with an intensity never before seen or heard.

 Mixing the caustic energy and serrated edge of punk with the volume and bombast of metal, adding a life-threatening amount of pyro, then brutally dragging the whole thing through a tangled hedge of thorns, Venom has been responsible for some of the guitar world’s most revered – and feared – compositions.
 Titles to be whispered in darkened, cob-webbed rooms.